-1 securities for which the cost of inquidation and derivery would exceed their value on the date a 2 report is due under this act.
-3 SECTION 3.
+SECTION 3.
 PRESUMPTIONS OF ABANDONMENT.

-4 (a) Property is presumed abandoned if it is unclaimed by the apparent owner duringat the 5 time set forth below for the particular property: 6 (1) a traveler's check, fifteen years after issuance; 7 (2) a money order, seven years after issuance; 8 (3) any security, other than a debt obligation, three years after the date of a second 9 consecutive first class mailing to the owner was returned as undelivered by the United States Post 10 Office Postal Service, unless a subsequent first class mailing to the owner was not returned as 11 undeliverable- ; 12 Comment 13 14 15 16 A comment from the floor suggests that not all post offices return undelivered mail marked "undeliverable" and therefore this indicia may not always be reliable.
-Some alternative method could be considered.
-(4) a state or municipal bond or the debt of a business association, non- 18 profitnonprofit organization, or financial organization, [other than a bearer bond or an original 19 issue discount bond, three years after the date of when the bond matured or was called; 20 Comment 21 22 23 24 25 26 27 28 This change puts state and municipal bonds on the same footing as corporate bonds, and includes bonds issued by non-profits such as churches and schools.
+- (a) Property is presumed abandoned if it is unclaimed by the apparent owner during the time set forth below for the particular property: - (1) a traveler's check, fifteen years after issuance; - 27 (2) a money order, seven years after issuance; - (3) any security, other than a debt obligation, three years after the date of a second consecutive first class mailing to the owner was returned as undelivered by the United States Post Office, unless a subsequent first class mailing to the owner was not returned as undeliverable.

+1 (4) a state or municipal bond or the debt of a business association, non-profit 2 organization, or financial organization, other than a bearer bond or an original issue discount 3 bond, three years after the date of when the bond matured or was called; 4 Comment 6

+This change puts state and municipal bonds on the same footing as corporate bonds, and includes bonds issued by non-profits such as churches and schools.
 The principal obligation of the obligor on the bond is not accelerated by an interest payment not being claimed.
 An uncashed check in payment of an interest installment is treated like any other uncashed check.
 See Section 3(e)(iii).
-Brackets have been placed around the bearer bond and OID bond exclusion to elicit discussion and consideration of why they are exempt.
-(5) a demand, savings, or time deposit, including a deposit that is automatically 30 renewable, and amounts remainingheld in a payroll card, five years after the [earlier of] maturity